-Spatial correlation based data sampling in remote sensing field has been well studied in recent years.
+Spatial correlation-based data sampling in remote sensing field has been well studied in recent years.
 According to the different fundamental models used, related works are classified into the following categories.

-Compressive Sensing (CS) is a data compression technique that can map high-dimensional data into sparse domain by utilizing random sensing matrix.
+CS is a data compression technique that can map highdimensional data into sparse domain by utilizing random sensing matrix.
 In CS-based methods, the sensing field is considered as sparse domain, where data are sparsely sampled from the field and fully recovered at the receiver.
-Compressive data gathering (CDG) was the first CSbased method proposed for large-scale wireless sensor networks (WSNs) [7].
+Compressive data gathering was the first CS-based method proposed for large-scale wireless sensor networks (WSNs) [7].
 WSNs were deployed as the data collection layer of IoT systems.
-Data were converted to the sparse domain by DCT (discrete cosine transform) and compressed along multi-hop routing path.
-In [8], the authors proposed a well-developed CS-based framework for data sensing, sampling and recovery, where PCA (principal component analysis) was used to generate the sparse domain.
+Data were converted to the sparse domain by discrete cosine transform and compressed along multihop routing path.
+Quer et al. [8] proposed a well-developed CS-based framework for data sensing, sampling, and recovery, where principal component analysis (PCA) was used to generate the sparse domain.
 A cluster-based random sampling algorithm was proposed in [9].
-The sparse matrix was generated at the sink by random sampling at both intra-cluster and inter-cluster levels.
+The sparse matrix was generated at the sink by random sampling at both intracluster and intercluster levels.

 As stated, several research efforts have been spared on CSbased data sampling in IoT systems, while the weaknesses of these methods are mostly due to the intrinsic constraints of CS technique.
-Application of CS is limited by the restricted isometry property (RIP).
+Application of CS is limited by the restricted isometry property.
 However, sparse domain sometimes may not exist for data sampled from complex circumstances.
 Additionally, although mapping data into special sparse domain can further compress data, the complexity of data recovery algorithm will be dramatically increased as a result.

-Principal Component Analysis (PCA) is a linear correlation based feature extraction model.
-Therefore, PCA and variations of PCA based spatial data aggregation has been widely used in WSNs and IoT systems.
+PCA is a linear correlation-based feature extraction model.
+Therefore, PCA and variations of PCA-based spatial data aggregation has been widely used in WSNs and IoT systems.
 In [10], distributed compressive-project PCA was proposed in cooperation with second-order data-coupled clustering algorithm for efficient data collection in large-scale WSNs.
-Similarly, the authors in [11] proposed a cluster-based framework as well, aiming at outlier-free data aggregation in IoT systems.
+Similarly, Yu et al. [11] proposed a cluster-based framework as well, aiming at outlier-free data aggregation in IoT systems.
 The difference was that recursive PCA was used in [11] for adaptively updating PCA models.

 Autoencoder (AE) is a neural network model for feature extraction, which can be considered as nonlinear PCA.
 Given the outstanding performance on data modeling and processing, neural network models have attracted attentions from both industrial and academic institutions.
 In terms of spatial data sampling in large-scale IoT systems, AE has been used in replace of PCA given the nonlinear processing capability.
-In [12], the authors proposed a data compression algorithm with error bound guarantee, where data were spatially compressed by AE-based nonlinear feature extraction.
+Alsheikh et al. [12] proposed a data compression algorithm with error bound guarantee, where data were spatially compressed by AE-based nonlinear feature extraction.

-However, both PCA and AE based methods sample full dataset from the sensing field, and then spatially compress data at a cluster head or fusion center.
+However, both PCA and AE-based methods sample full dataset from the sensing field, and then spatially compress data at a cluster head or fusion center.
 By contrast, CS-based methods have the capability of sparsely sampling from the sensing field directly, so that both sampling and communication related processing and cost can be further saved.
 By exploitation of DAE, our proposed scheme can sample subset of data directly from the sensing field as well.
 As compared to CS, the data reconstruction accuracy has been improved under the same sampling ratio.

 III.
-DENOISING AUTOENCODER NEURAL NETWORK
+DAE NEURAL NETWORK